inercia/divs/README.md

 information, encryption, compression: we make use of these features for sending virtual traffic between nodes.

-DiVS maintains a _distributed database_ of MAC addresses, mapping MAC addresses to nodes in the virtual network.
+DiVS maintains a eventually consistent _distributed database_ of MAC addresses, mapping MAC addresses to nodes in the virtual network.
 This allows us to use the TAP device for traffic to/from multiple endpoints in the same node (for example, when using virtual machines in the physical machine).
-When a DiVS node detects some packets being written to the local TAP device with an unknown MAC address, it updates the distributed database, pointing other nodes to where they should send traffic for that MAC.
+When a DiVS node `N` detects a packet in the local TAP device with an unknown MAC address `M`, it updates the distributed database setting `M -> N`.
+When other nodes whant to send traffic to the MAC `M` they will encapsulate the packet and send it to the node `N`.

 ![MAC DiVS mapping](https://raw.githubusercontent.com/inercia/divs/master/docs/images/macs-table-overview.png)

-This feature wouldn't be strictly necessary as MAC to DiVS node information could be spread in the network with the help of `memberlist`'s gossip messages, but a distributed database could

-  * provide a higher consistency level for the information stored (for example, DiVS nodes could respond to ARP requests in the local TAP device with always up-to-date information).
-  * constitute an important stepping stone for new features, enhancing the database schema with more information where we could implement
-      - intelligent multicast routing (ie, [IGMP snooping](http://en.wikipedia.org/wiki/IGMP_snooping), where we keep a list of *who-is-subscribed-to-what multicast group*)
-      - layer 3 routing, where the database could be always consistent even when routing information could be modified in parallel.

-I plan to make use of the [goraft](https://github.com/goraft/raft) library for implementing the distributed database.
-Raft is a distributed consensus protocol similar to Paxos but (it is supposed to be) understandable.
-Raft keeps a distributed log of commands where all the nodes have the same view of the order of events.
-From the Raft web page:

-> To maintain state, a log of commands is maintained.
-Each command makes a change
-> to the state of the server and the command is deterministic.
-By
-> ensuring that this log is replicated identically between all the nodes
-> in the cluster we can replicate the state at any point in time in the log
-> by running each command sequentially.

-So we could use commands like *"this MAC is connected at this DiVS node"* or, in the future, routing commands like *"traffic for 192.168.9.0/24 goes to this DiVS node"*, firewall rules, connection tracking and NAT information, etc. In a distributed database based in Raft, all these commands would always have the same order in all nodes, assuring that we would never enter a situation where two DiVS nodes could be doing contradictory actions.
+The distributed database update is performed by using the gossip mechanism provided by `memberlist`.
+Nodes can add local information like these MAC to Node mappings and `memberlist` will piggyback that information in the cluster management messages.

 ## Status